-The MFA is a limited-residency program, with of a two-week summer residency and one-week winter residency each year.
+The MFA is a limited-residency program, with one nine-day summer residency and an online one-week winter residency each year.
 Students will pursue independent writing and research in the interim, in collaboration with a project mentor.
 Students are free to live anywhere in these interim periods.

-The summer residencies run for two weeks in August, and are focused on the crafts of structure, research and writing.
+The summer residencies run for nine days in June, and are focused on the crafts of structure, research and writing.
 They aim to develop a strong narrative focus and scope for your work.
-The residency is a high-volume learning experience that is comprised of morning sessions with mentors, afternoon readings, lectures and guest lectures, and evening sessions featuring student readings and talkback.
+The residency is a high-volume learning experience that comprises morning sessions with mentors, afternoon readings, lectures and guest lectures and evening sessions featuring student readings and talkback.

 In the interim terms, students work with a mentor to progress on their book proposal and manuscript.
 They will establish a contract of deliverables with their mentors to be reviewed and updated each summer and winter session.
 Students may have a variety of mentors over the course of the program.
 Mentors are assigned to help students develop specific skills vital to the progress of their project.